ScilifelabDataCentre/RDM-guidelines/content/topics/tutorial-ENA-submission.md

 # Tutorial ENA submission

 The aim of this tutorial is to provide guidance through the process of submitting genomics data to the <a href="https://https://www.ebi.ac.uk/ena/" target="_blank">European Nucleotide Archive</a> (ENA).
-By the end of this turorial you will:
+By the end of this tutorial you will:
 * Understand the terminology used by ENA.
 * Know how to properly describe and format your genomics data for submission.
 * Know how to do a submission.